justinsisley/mercenary/README.md

 ##### Application and Database

-- `NODE_ENV` - when deploying to Heroku, this will be set automatically.
-Defaults to "production".
+- `NODE_ENV` - your server environment.
+By default, Mercenary handles "development" and "production".
 - `PORT` - when deploying to Heroku, this will be set automatically.
 - `SESSION_SECRET` - your session secret.
 - `MONGOLAB_URI` - when deploying to Heroku with the MongoLab addon, this will be set automatically.